Doha GOALS

 Doha GOALS—Gathering of All Leaders In Sport—is an initiative designed as a "call to action" for the role that sport plays as a driver for social and economic change.
 The initiative, from the Aspire Zone Foundation and Richard Attias & Associates, will build a community of global influencers from all industries who believe that sport is a crucial vehicle for social and economic development.
-Doha Goals Forum is already a well known manifestation, where many projects can be evoked.
-For example, during the third edition, in November 2014, Hassan Al Thawadi repeated that Qatar "can organise the World Cup in summer".
+Doha Goals Forum is already a well-known manifestation, where many projects can be evoked.
+For example, during the third edition, in November 2014, Hassan Al Thawadi repeated that Qatar "can organize the World Cup in summer".

-The Executive Director of Doha GOALS is H. E. Sheikh Faisal bin Mubarak Al Thani.
+The executive director of Doha GOALS is H. E. Sheikh Faisal bin Mubarak Al Thani.
 The initiative is produced by Richard Attias & Associates.

 Launch at London Olympic Games 2012

 The launch of Doha GOALS at Bayt Qatar during the London 2012 games was attended by President Ali Bongo Ondimba of Gabon and Olympic athletes including Carl Lewis, Tegla Loroupe, Marie-José Pérec and Ian Thorpe.
 Richard Attias, the former producer of the World Economic Forum in Davos, and the Clinton Global Initiative, will produce Doha GOALS in 2012.